Sky Castle: Development

 The series is directed by Joo Hyun-tak, known for his previous television series such as Who are You?
 (2013), More Than a Maid (2015), and Secret Healer (2016).
 The script was also penned by Yoon Hyun-mi, who also wrote Home Sweet Home (2013), and Bridal Mask (2012).
-The drama production is handled by Drama House (JTBC).
+The drama production is handled by Drama House.

 When the series was still in development, its working title was Princess Maker.

 It was extended from 16 to 20 episodes even before it started broadcasting.

 Casting

 On July 21, 2018, It was reported that Yum Jung-ah and Oh Na-ra were in discussions to star as lead actors in the series.
 On August 13, Kim Jung-eun was offered a lead role but later declined.
 On August 22, Yoon Se-ah also received an offer and was positively considering joining the cast.
 On August 28, Yum Jung-ah, Lee Tae-ran, Yoon Se-ah, and Oh Na-ra has finally confirmed their participation as the lead actors in the series.
 In the following days Kim Seo-hyung also confirmed to appear as one of the lead shortly thereafter.